Dexter is a pastor who enjoys reading and studying the Bible to inspire and empower others

 The Greek name for the word love, as is used in John 15:13 is Agape.
 And Agape is a verb, which denotes an action, and it means to have a wholehearted, unconditional devotion to something, or in this case, to someone.

 God loved Adam and Eve, he visited them in the cool of the day, every day, to ensure they were alright in their new environment.
 And because love is known only from the actions it prompts.
-God demonstrated His love by visiting and showing a keen interest in Adam and Eve's wellbeing.
+God demonstrated His love by visiting and showing a keen interest in their wellbeing.

-"A friend loveth at all times, and a brother is born for adversity."
-(Proverbs 17:17 King James Version)
+Proverbs 17:17 "A friend loveth at all times, and a brother is born for adversity."

-"One who has unreliable friends soon comes to ruin, but here is a friend who sticks closer than a brother."
-(Proverbs 18:24 New International Version)
+Proverbs 18:24 "One who has unreliable friends soon comes to ruin, but here is a friend who sticks closer than a brother."

 What does proverbs 18:24 have to do with God, Adam, and Eve?
 You might be surprised, but a lot.
 Considering what transpired in Genesis chapter one, "God created everything with the breath of his mouth."
 It leaves me with a frightening conclusion that God could've easily destroyed Adam and Eve with the breath of his mouth.